 But, Karl is determined so he creates some makeshift weights out of potato sacks, practices some laps throughout the kitchen, and is ready to try yet again.

 With a little help from his friends, he puts his trusty gym shoes back on, sprints through the hallway, and finally makes it out the front door tasting that sweet sweet freedom, and feeling more alive than ever before.

 Cut to— the Adidas logo flashing on the screen with the words “break free”.

 In 1 minute and 39 seconds, we go through an emotional journey of Karl’s connection to his gym shoes and the story behind them.
 We’ve put ourselves in Karl’s shoes, and feel the urge to break free from our repetitive daily lives.
 And, we’re even given the first step to do so… a pair of Adidas running shoes.

-This is the power of storytelling in marketing.
+This is the power and importance of storytelling in marketing.
 By applying the basic elements of storytelling to your copy, you not only create more meaningful connections but also win the hearts of your ideal audience and inspire them to take action.

 What is storytelling in marketing?

 Marketers are always on the hunt for tactics to get as many eyeballs as possible succumbing to the usual suspects: urgency, fear, discounts, and sales as bait.
 However, while those might work once, twice, or maybe even a couple of times, they rarely cultivate lasting results.